encounterplus/Harvester-Adventure/3 Campsite.md

 (print-page)

-## Merchant
+### Merchant Supplies

-The merchant was summoned by the lord mayor to re-supply a party even though the mayor himself provides some free supply (gear worth 25 gold that the party may choose from the merchant’s list), the merchant is there for extra but as the party closes in they can hear the merchant arguing about not giving away too much to the party or else he won’t make a dime and he will have to leave immediately.

-**Merchant Supplies**: Jean-Luc can provide the party some supplies from this list.
+Jean-Luc can provide the party some supplies from this list.
 The GM may assume he can sell standard weaponry as well.

 |           Supplies           |  Cost  |
 |:----------------------------:|:------:|